 The best way to reach Huaraz, Peru is by bus or car from Lima.
 We recommend taking an overnight bus that arrives in Huaraz in the early morning.
 This provides the whole day to explore the city and some of the surrounding mountains and saves a night on a hotel.
 Cruz Del Sur is a popular and reputable company that we took to Huaraz, but others include Civa, Movil, and Oltursa.

 Leaving Huaraz is also best by bus.
 Some of the larger companies generally do the route back to Lima and Trujillo.
 But, if you have another destination in mind, your best bet will be to ask smaller, local companies.
-The bus companies have their own offices and stations around town where you can ask for routes and prices and book tickets.
-You can also do it online beforehand with the more established bus companies.
+Many bus companies have their own offices and stations around town where you can ask for routes and prices and book tickets.
+You can also do it online beforehand with the more established bus companies mentioned above.

 When to Go